 The report highlights many of the complexities in NHS dentistry and therefore recommends that all proposed changes to dentists’ contracts should be piloted thoroughly, and that the recommended changes to the pathway of the dental patient through care should be evaluated carefully.
 It also recommends much more effective collection and use of information to help monitor and develop the quality and effectiveness of the care patients receive.
 The Government accept the recommendations in principle, subject to working through the detail of their financial implications.
 The report recognises the more difficult future fiscal environment, and rightly puts an emphasis on piloting, cost containment and more efficient ways of working.
 With that in mind, we will begin work immediately to set up the pilots and develop plans for further implementation, working closely with the profession as we do so.

 I wish to put on record my thanks to Professor Steele and his team for an excellent report that will provide a way forward to improve NHS dentistry over the next decade.

-This report has been placed in the Library and copies are available to honourable Members from the Vote Office.
+This report has been placed in the Library of the House and copies are available to hon.
+Members from the Vote Office.